hashicorp/vault/CONTRIBUTING.md

 worry too much about getting it exactly right, we'll tell you if a change is needed.

-To determine the relevant component, consul [CHANGELOG](CHANGELOG.md) and pick whichever one you see that seems the closest match.
+To determine the relevant component, consult [CHANGELOG](CHANGELOG.md) and pick whichever one you see that seems the closest match.

 You do not need to include the link at the end of the summary that appears in